-Auditions for 2014-2015 are listed below.
+Audition dates for 2017 are listed below.
 You will be on campus from approximately 8:30 a.m. until 2:00 p.m.
 You will have the opportunity to meet faculty and students.

-- Saturday, February 14 (Participation Awards - Participation info)
+- Saturday, February 11, 2017 (emphasis on Participation Awards - Participation information)

 If you live too far from campus to audition in person, a video or audio-taped audition will be given careful consideration.
 By request, students may audition on Campus Visitation Days.